 - Application deadline: Apr 30, 2021

 This specialism focuses on design as a strategic tool for the consumer economy.
 Interdisciplinary projects embrace business strategy and brand development, identifying opportunities for innovation and user experience.
-This full-time international programme responds to the world’s industrial and technological transformation with a focus on China.
+This full-time international programme responds to the world’s industrial and technological transformation.
 The development of a high level of research, analysis, strategic vision, aesthetics, and technical mastery in development, fabrication and commercialization of design prepares students for leadership roles.

 This specialism seeks to join practical strategies for innovation with formal aspects of design development, by making design through: